-Policy AD18: Sports and CommunityFacilities site allocation.
+Policy AD18: Sports and Community Facilities site allocation.

-The site allocated site for sports and community facilities and buildings is located along Bloxham Road along its southern boundary.
-The new development under construction along Bloxham Road lies along its eastern boudary and the agricultural nurseries lies along its western boundary.
-To its north lies open ground rear of the burial ground and the dismantled railway beyond it.
-There some important habitat protection areas around the dismantled railway lines.
-The land slopes away from Bloxham towards the dismantled railway.
+The site allocated for sports and community facilities and buildings is located along Bloxham Road along its southern boundary.
+The new development under construction along Bloxham Road lies along its eastern boundary and the agricultural nurseries lies along its western boundary.
+To its north lie the burial grounds and the dismantled railway beyond it.
+There are some important habitat protection areas around the dismantled railway lines.
+The land slopes away from the Bloxham Road towards the dismantled railway.
 The area around the dismantled railway is also identified as an archaeological priority area and consists of BAP Priority Habitats area with lowland mixed deciduous woodland parcels and wet woodland within it.